EndPointCorp/end-point-blog/2013/06/05/window-functions-in-action.html.md

 );
 ```

 Now I need a query that will gather all the items on an order into an array.
-I'll use the [array_agg()](http://www.postgresql.org/docs/9.1/static/functions-aggregate.html) aggregate to do that.
-While I'm at it, I'll also filter out order status codes I don't want.
-One important note here is that later, I'll be comparing the results of array_agg() with each other, and array element ordering will matter.
-So I need to sort the rows as they're being aggregated.
-Fortunately we've been able to do that easily since version 9.0, with ordered aggregates (NB! many of the features in use in this post are part of the SQL standard; ordered aggregates are a PostgreSQL-specific extension).
+I’ll use the [array_agg()](https://www.postgresql.org/docs/9.1/static/functions-aggregate.html) aggregate to do that.
+While I’m at it, I’ll also filter out order status codes I don’t want.
+One important note here is that later, I’ll be comparing the results of array_agg() with each other, and array element ordering will matter.
+So I need to sort the rows as they’re being aggregated.
+Fortunately we’ve been able to do that easily since version 9.0, with ordered aggregates (NB! many of the features in use in this post are part of the SQL standard; ordered aggregates are a PostgreSQL-specific extension).

 ```sql
 SELECT